Yousuf-Omran/AI-Powered-Genomic-Signal-Processing/README.md

 # AI-Powered Genomic Signal Processing
 ## Project target:
-proposing effective automated approaches in machine/deep learning based on genomic signal processing (GSP) techniques to detect COVID-19 -used as a case study-, among other human coronavirus (H-CoV) diseases (binary classification).
+proposing effective automated approaches in machine/deep learning based on genomic signal processing (GSP) techniques to detect COVID-19 -used as a case study-, among other human coronavirus (H-CoV) diseases  by using a binary classification.
 ## Project steps:

- - Call the 'human coronavirus' dataset from the (.fasta) file.
+ - Call the 'human coronavirus' dataset from the (.fasta) files (1156 samples).
- - Perform a filtration in data by removing ambiguous nucleotides referred to as 'N'.
+ - Filter the data by removing ambiguous nucleotides referred to as 'N'.
- - Perform an Equalization in the lengths of the samples by cutting samples according to the smallest one.
+ - Match the lengths of the samples in size by cutting them according to the smallest length (26068 bases).
- - Split the data into 85% training and validation, and 15% testing data.
+ - Split the data into 85% training and validation data, and 15% testing data.
  - Apply the 'EIIP' Numerical representation to the DNA bases.
 ##### The 5 previous steps are in common with ML and DL studies.
  - ML-study: